MattesMrzik/CGP-HMM/README.md

 * ./main_programm

 ## Info
 Unit tests are not up to date.
+I'm using:
+* tensorflow 2.6.2 (on jupyter hub, installed with conda)
+* tensorflow 2.8 (locally)